minuscorp/swift-typed-throws/SE-XXX Typed throws.md

 This single simple scenario opens up to a whole family of possible scenarios that should be mentioned for the sake of clarity.
 In first place we will specify different examples where the Swift compiler interprets the new code and make decisions about the code in ways that it wasn't working before:

+### Inheritance

-1. A typed `throws` function cannot throw other type unrelated (by inheritance).
+A typed `throws` function cannot throw other type unrelated (by inheritance).
 If this happens, a compilation error will be generated as in the following example:

 ```swift
 public func foo() throws MyError {